girishp1983/interleaved-reasoning/README.md

 # Kimi-K2-Thinking now supports it

+You can read about it in [Kimi-K2 docs](https://platform.moonshot.ai/docs/guide/use-kimi-k2-thinking-model#basic-use-case)

 # DeepSeek Supports it from DeepSeek V3.2

 You can read about it in [DeepSeek page](https://api-docs.deepseek.com/guides/thinking_mode)